ros-workshop/course/README.md

 * For this week, we'll build a single Catkin workspace called ```workshop_ws``` from scratch.
 Each day will build on the previous, so make sure you end each day with a working solution!

-<details><summary>Try figure this out yourself first, otherwise, click here to for a hint!</summary>
+<details><summary>Try figure this out yourself first, otherwise, click here to for answer!</summary>

 ```sh
 mkdir -p ~/workshop_ws/src  # Creates a workspace directory names workshop_ws.